jango-git/animouse/README.md

 }
 ```

-## Core Concepts
+## How it works

 ### Animation States

-Animation states are the building blocks of the system.
-Each state manages one or more Three.js AnimationActions and handles their lifecycle:
+Animation states manage one or more Three.js AnimationActions:

 - **ClipState** - Wraps a single AnimationAction
 - **LinearBlendTree** - Blends multiple actions along a 1D axis
 - **PolarBlendTree** - Blends actions in 2D polar coordinates
-- **FreeformBlendTree** - Blends actions in arbitrary 2D space
+- **FreeformBlendTree** - Blends actions in 2D space

 ### Animation Machine

-The AnimationMachine orchestrates state transitions and manages the overall animation flow.
-It supports three types of transitions:
+The AnimationMachine handles state transitions.
+It supports three types:

 1. **Event Transitions** - Triggered by specific events
 2. **Automatic Transitions** - Triggered when animations complete